MicrosoftDocs/minecraft-creator/creator/Documents/ScriptDeveloperTools.md

 #### Step 1: Install the Minecraft Bedrock Edition Debugger within Visual Studio Code

-To use debugger capabilities, you’ll want to install the Minecraft Bedrock Edition Debugger within Visual Studio Code.
+To use debugger capabilities, you'll want to install the Minecraft Bedrock Edition Debugger within Visual Studio Code.
 To do this, please click on the button below to download the **Minecraft Bedrock Edition Debugger** from Visual Studio Code's marketplace.

 > [!div class="nextstepaction"]
 > [Minecraft Bedrock Edition Debugger](https://aka.ms/vscodescriptdebugger)